reddit/bugs/README.md

 $> bugs create relevance_work "Solve for foobar in the UI"
 ```

-We have a new task
+We have a new task:

 ```
 $> bugs relevance_work